-People come to me and ask if I think they are addicted.
-I always ask them if they think they are before I answer.
+People come to me and ask if I think they are addicted in one way or another.

-I think there’s an over concern with what it looks like from the outside.
-What other people will say.
-What the recommended dosage is.
-What the acceptable limits are.
+Also, I think there’s an overconcern with what it looks like from the outside.

 ❤ Hello, sweet friend!
 I am available to work with you privately in session long-distance or in-person in Arlington Heights, IL learn more about working with me privately here.
 Did you know you can sign up to receive weekly inspiration straight to your inbox?
 Subscribe to my emails here.
 Always, if I can help, write to me here.
 Sending you love and peace! ❤